mautic/developer-documentation-new/docs/rest_api/themes.rst

 .. vale on

 Deletes a Theme.
-You can't delete stock Themes; they become hidden instead.
+You cannot delete stock Themes.

 .. code-block:: php